LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 4. Admin Dashboard -
    - Only accessible by users who hold the role of admin
    - Manage Inventory (Full CRUD)
-5. Inventory Page
+5. Shopping Page
-   - Shows all products in inventory
+   - Shows all products in inventory for users to browse
 6. Product Landing Page
    - Displays individual information about each product